Pylons/pyramid/docs/narr/startup.rst

-   In this case, the ``myproject.__init__:main`` function referred to by the entry point URI ``egg:MyProject`` (see :ref:`MyProject_ini` for more information about entry point URIs, and how they relate to callables), will receive the key/value pairs ``{'pyramid.reload_templates':'true', 'pyramid.debug_authorization':'false', 'pyramid.debug_notfound':'false', 'pyramid.debug_routematch':'false', 'pyramid.debug_templates':'true',
+   In this case, the ``myproject.__init__:main`` function referred to by the entry point URI ``egg:MyProject`` (see :ref:`MyProject_ini` for more information about entry point URIs, and how they relate to callables) will receive the key/value pairs ``{'pyramid.reload_templates':'true', 'pyramid.debug_authorization':'false', 'pyramid.debug_notfound':'false', 'pyramid.debug_routematch':'false', 'pyramid.debug_templates':'true',